-Respondents also rely on statements in several mid-20th century cases, including Hirabayashi, 320 U.S. at 96; Hintopoulos, 353 U.S. at 72; Errico, 385 U.S. at 215- 16; and a 1985 case, Rios-Pineda, 471 U.S. at 446..
+Respondents also rely on statements in several mid-20th century cases, including Hirabayashi v.
+United States, 320 U.S. 81 (1943); United States ex rel.
+Hintopoulos v.
+Shaughnessy, 353 U.S. 72 (1957); INS. v.
+Errico, 385 U.S. 214 (1966); and INS v.
+Rios-Pineda, 471 U.S. 444 (1985).
 Resp'ts Br.
 9-10.
 Although all four include statements by the Court regarding the birth citizenship of children born in the United States, in none of the cases are those statements a binding holding.

 The Court in Hirabayashi, for example, stated that approximately two-thirds of persons of Japanese descent subject to the challenged curfew order were "citizens because born in the United States," Hirabayashi, 320 U.S. at 90, 96.
 But this statement must be viewed in light of the case's context and the status of Hirabayashi's parents.
 Both parents appear to have become domiciled in the United States prior to the time of his birth.
 The Supreme Court decision itself acknowledges that Hirabayashi "was born in Seattle in 1918, of Japanese parents who had come from Japan to the United States, and who had never afterward returned to Japan."
-Hirabayashi, 320 U.S. at 84.
+Id., 320 U.S. at 84.
 The Densho Encyclopedia, a well-respected authority on Japanese-American ancestry, reports that Hirabayashi's father emigrated to the United States in 1907, more than a decade before Hirabayashi's birth, and that his mother followed in 1914, still four years before his birth.
-Densho Encyclopedia, "Gordon Hirabayashi."
-This evidence and acknowledgement by the Court strongly suggests that Hirabayashi's parents, like Wong Kim Ark's parents, had established permanent domicile in the United States prior to his birth.
-The Court's general statement about the citizenship of the larger group, made without analyzing the jurisdictional requirement for that group, is best understood as dicta simply applying the established holding of Wong Kim Ark regarding children born of parents lawfully domiciled in the United States, not as an extension of automatic citizenship to children of temporary or unlawful aliens.
+Densho Encyclopedia, "Gordon Hirabayashi."3 This evidence and acknowledgement by the Court strongly suggests that Hirabayashi's parents, like Wong Kim Ark's parents, had established permanent domicile in the